 4: PRACTISE GOOD SLEEP HYGIENE

 Practicing good sleep hygiene is a great way of making sure you get the best possible sleep come bedtime.
 Sleep hygiene refers to the practice of avoiding sleep during the day and saving it all for nighttime.

 Napping during the day can confuse your body and upset your circadian rhythm.
 Avoiding sleep during the day as best you can increases your chances of sleeping better later that night.

 If you must take a nap during the day – try and take it early in the day and not close to bedtime.
 Certain people need to have a daytime snooze, such as shift workers.
 If you can, limit it to 20 minutes and save your sleep for nighttime.

 5: TRY A SLEEP-FRIENDLY DIET

-For a better night’s sleep, pay attention to what you eat.
+For a better night’s sleep, take a look at what you’re eating.
 Try not to go to bed hungry but also avoid a large meal near bedtime.
 You will have difficulty falling asleep if you feel either hungry or overly full.